top of page

 Probate Avoidance

-Avoiding probate saves time and expenses for beneficiaries while preventing public court involvement.
+Avoiding probate saves beneficiaries time and money while preventing public court involvement.
 Using trusts, joint ownership, and transfer-on-death designations allows assets to pass directly to heirs.
 In California, where probate can be lengthy and expensive, proactive planning is especially valuable.

 Account Titling